Opinion | The GOP campaign to sink Neera Tanden isn’t about ‘hypocrisy.’ It’s worse.

 This would also include an effort to work with the opposition in good faith as much as possible, provided they would do the same, but not to chase after their bad faith forever.

 Republicans have snookered media outlets into allowing them alone to define what counts as a failure to reach out to them, thus allowing them to unilaterally dictate what counts as a leadership failure on Biden’s part.
-The battle over Tanden is just more of the same, and Democratic senators like Joe Manchin III (W.Va.) who end up opposing her are just willfully enabling it.
+The battle over Tanden is just more of the same, and Democratic senators such as Joe Manchin III (W.Va.) who end up opposing her are just willfully enabling it.

 Even more galling is that this is happening at exactly the moment when Republicans are making it clear that virtually every single one of them will vote against Biden’s broadly popular rescue package even as the country is mired in multiple severe crises.
 Yet somehow, the partisan battling of the moment is still being widely depicted as a failure that runs in only one direction — flowing exclusively from Biden’s failure to reach out to Republicans.